mmccoyd/hillside/README.md

 ## Why

 In retrospect, creating four boards is more than I intended.
 I wanted a few more keys than the Sweep (48).
 Yet I still missed the fuller bottom row of the Atreus for infrequent keys, and felt people new to small boards would prefer a physical arrow cluster (56).
 But that put the extra keys too far for me.
-Many 40% boards tuck the arrow cluster partly into the main rows.
+Yet the arrow cluster of many 40% boards is tucked partly into the main rows.
 So I did that with some splay I wanted (52).
 But others like a more minimal board, and removing the partial bottom row was easy (46).
 So it was really three experiments for me, plus an easy variant.

 ## Hardware and Build Guide